vonglasow/atoum-documentation/source/en/option_cli.rst

 --debug
 *******

-Cette option vous permet d'activer le mode debug
+This option allows you to enable debug mode

 .. code-block:: shell

    $ ./bin/atoum --debug

 .. note::
-   Reportez-vous à la section sur le :ref:`le-mode-debug`_ pour avoir plus d'informations.
+   Refer to the section on the :ref:`le-mode-debug`_ for more information.

 -drt <string> / --default-report-title <string>